sarah-antillia/Tensorflow-Image-Segmentation-Ovarian-Tumor-3D/README.md

 </a>
  based on
 the <a href="https://github.com/sarah-antillia/Tensorflow-Image-Segmentation-API">Tensorflow-Image-Segmentation-API</a>, <br>
-In this experiment, we aim to demonstrate that a pre-augmented dataset is effective in improving the generalization performance of a deep learning model for image segmentation.<br>
+In this experiment, we aim to demonstrate that <b>Pre-Augmented-ImageMask-Dataset</b> is effective in improving the generalization performance of a deep learning model for image segmentation.<br>
 <br>
 The original image dataset OTU_3d used here has been taken from the following google drive.
 <br>